 Almost everyone has experienced some type of bee or wasp sting in their life.
-For most people stings from these insects does not pose a major issue.
-However for others, there can be a severe allergic reaction that is life threatening.
+Stings from these insects do not pose a major issue for most people.
+However, for others, there can be a severe allergic reaction that is life-threatening.
 Even if you have not experienced a severe allergic reaction to stings before, it is possible to have a severe reaction at any point in your life.
 It is important to avoid bees and wasps as well as being able to recognize when someone is suffering from a severe allergic reaction from an insect sting.

 Bee and Insect Sting Facts

 According to NIOSH, thousands of people are stung by insects each year, and as many as 90–100 people in the United States die as a result of allergic reactions.
 This number may be underreported as deaths may be mistakenly diagnosed as heart attacks or sunstrokes or may be attributed to other causes.
 Most individuals only experience minor swelling and pain after being stung, but many individuals can experience other symptoms after a sting.
 Insect stings can result in any of the following symptoms:

 - Swelling (in area of sting and sometimes beyond)